 If your income is too high for that, you’ll have to rely on a marketplace health insurance plan.
+Open enrollment happens in the fall for the next year.
 With marketplace plans, certain life events will qualify you for a special enrollment period, which means you don’t have to wait to apply for coverage during the open enrollment period.

 Pregnancy unfortunately isn’t a special enrollment event, but childbirth is.
 You’ll have 60 days after giving birth to sign up for an insurance plan or just 30 days if it’s a job-based plan.
 And Medicaid should carry you through that 60-day period before it runs out.

-You may also qualify for the Children’s Health Insurance Program (CHIP), which offers low-cost health coverage options for children of families that earn too much money to qualify for Medicaid but not enough to buy private insurance.
+You may also qualify for the Children’s Health Insurance Program, which offers low-cost health coverage options for children of families that earn too much money to qualify for Medicaid but not enough to buy private insurance.

 Some states open up CHIP coverage to pregnant women.
 And you’ll receive coverage as soon as you qualify, even if you’re already pregnant.

 How much does the average pregnancy cost with insurance?